 – this will create a work order for each technician you checked and schedule it for the date and time you chose with the selected tasks.

 – this button also creates work orders like the Create Work Orders button.
 The difference here is that it will also send a notification to each technician using their default notification method as set up in Settings > Users > Contact Info.

-Once you have created the Work Order(s) you will be presented with the opportunity to go view the work order right away or stay here in the Project.
+Once you have created the Work Order, a popup window will allow you to view the work order right away or stay here in the Project.

 Linked Work Orders

-When you check more than one technician on a job, iPoint will actually create one work order for each of the selected techs.
+When you check more than one technician on a job, iPoint will create one work order for each technician you chose.
 The work orders will be exactly the same except for the assigned user.
 All of the tasks will be visible to all of the techs.
 But because these work orders are linked, when technician A finishes a task on her work order, all the other linked work orders will also show that task as completed.
 And if technician B delivers a part on his work order, the part will also show as delivered on the other technicians’ work orders.